sinlab-semester-2012/dynamic_windows/README.md

 Week 16: (New Year)
 - Buy any extra components needed and start building.
-- Ideally finish building by Friday 4.

 Week 17: (Final presentation)
 - Create video presentation and document all progress in the wiki page.
+- Final presentation at la Manufacture.